cloudsoft/brooklyn-terraform/README.md

 In this situation manual intervention is required, and there are two possible actions:

 - Invoking the `apply` effector of the Terraform Configuration entity resets the resources to their initial configuration (e.g. the tag of an AWS instance is reverted to the value declared in the configuration)
-- Manually edit the terraform configuration file(s) to include the infrastructure updates and then invoke the `apply` effector
+- Manually edit the Terraform configuration file(s) to include the infrastructure updates and then invoke the `apply` effector

-In about 30 seconds, at the next Apache Brooklyn inspection, if the `apply` effector executed correctly, all entities are shown as `RUNNING` and the `tf.plan` sensor displays  `{tf.plan.message=No changes.
+In about 15-30 seconds, at the next AMP inspection, if the `apply` effector executed correctly, all entities are shown as `RUNNING` and the `tf.plan` sensor displays  `{tf.plan.message=No changes.
 Your infrastructure matches the configuration., tf.plan.status=SYNC}`.

 #### Resource and Output Declaration is Added to the Configuration File(s)